-- 1) Clear corridors while reporting to your community area Resident Care Centre. - 2) Verify announcement to evacuate. - 3) If immediate need is NOT in your community area, secure and monitor residents or go to affected area to assist the evacuation as assigned by your community area RPN. - 4) If evacuation IS in your community area, check and mark evacuated rooms with red emergency tags.
+- 1) Clear corridors while reporting to your community area Resident Care Centre. - 2) Verify announcement to evacuate.
+PSW will assist residents' evacuation first from the fire scene to the next safe zone.
+PSW's will then continue to check rooms and continue to evacuate residents. - 3) If immediate need is NOT in your community area, secure and monitor residents or go to affected area to assist the evacuation as assigned by your community area RPN. - 4) If evacuation IS in your community area, check and mark evacuated rooms with red emergency tags.
 Ensure ALL rooms (locked and unlocked) are checked and empty.
-Move residents to a safe zone as directed by the IM. - 5) Complete a head count of residents to ensure no residents have been missed; confirm using current resident list. - 6) Report any resistive resident or resident needing assistance to your community area Nurse. - 7) Once all residents have been moved to a safe area, take direction from IM: may include monitoring residents, assisting to load residents on buses, etc. - 8) specific procedure).
+After checking and evacuating residents, and making sure that no other person is inside the room, vacant sign should be activated when leaving the room Move residents to a safe zone as directed by the IM. - 5) Complete a head count of residents to ensure no residents have been missed; confirm using current resident list. - 6) Report any resistive resident or resident needing assistance to your community area RPN

+7) Once all residents have been moved to a safe area, take direction from IM: may include monitoring residents, assisting to load residents on buses, etc.